Best CS:GO Viewmodel Settings Used by Pro Players

 Check out the best viewmodel settings used by the pro players of CS:GO and adjust your FOV perfectly.

 If you’re playing a game competitively, where a single frame and pixel might decide the outcome, the player interface settings are crucial.
-Competing at the highest levels of Counter-Strike: Global Offensive requires more than just shooting accurately or having a good strategy.
-It’s also about creating the optimal visual field for every firefight.
-This is where CS:GO viewmodel settings enter the fray.
+Competing at the highest levels of Counter-Strike: Global Offensive requires more than shooting accurately or having a good strategy.
+There should be an optimal visual field for every firefight and this is where CS:GO viewmodel settings enter the fray.

 Viewmodel in CS:GO Explained